 Xray has comprehensive support for Gherkin.
-First, it supports the creation of Scenarios and Scenario Outlines as Test cases, using one of the possible values for the "Test Type" field (e.g. Gherkin, Cucumber).
+First, it supports the creation of Scenarios and Scenario Outlines as Test cases as long as their type is Gherkin.

-Besides this, Xray also supports Backgrounds created as Pre-Conditions, using similar values for the "Pre-Condition Type" field.
+Besides this, Xray also supports Backgrounds created as Pre-Conditions (Gherkin based).

 The next sections detail in more depth all the features supported by Xray.